gal0iso413/KSURE_Final/README.md

 4. **Missing Data**: Verify all source files are present in `data/raw/`

 ### **Next Steps for Setup**
-1. Update file paths in all Python scripts
-2. Test data loading and processing
-3. Verify model training pipeline
+1. Run 1_Dataset.py and 1_Split.py to create initial data splits
+2. Run 2_Model2.py to create development/test split and feature selection
+3. Run Models 3-7 for model development (use development data only)
+4. Run 3_Model8.py → 4_Model9.py → 5_Model10.py for final pipeline
-4. Validate final outputs and grades
+5. Validate final outputs and grades

 ## 📞 Support